Deformations of the symmetric subspace of qubit chains: Hopf algebras and ( )Dicke states

 Given this representation in a two-dimensional space, one can build a tensor representation $\Delta^{(N)}_{\frac12}$ on $N$ copies, that is a representation acting on $\mathcal{H}=\otimes^N \mathcal{H}_{\frac12}$.
 Note that this representation is highly reducible {(see~\cite{curtright2017spin} for the explicit computation of the multiplicities for each irreducible module)} and the task is to find the subspaces associated with its irreducible components.
 One way to do so is to consider the eigenspaces of the Casimir operator and then build the representation spaces by acting with the reducible representation on an arbitrary element of the eigenspace.
 For instance, one can consider the ``ground state'' with all spins down

 The action of the representation over this vector forms an irreducible vector subspace for $\Delta^{(N)}_{\frac12}$ because this vector is an eigenvalue of the Casimir when represented through $\Delta^{(N)}_{\frac12}$.
-Indeed, since the Casimir element can be written as
+Indeed, since the Casimir element is given by \eqref{eq:cassu2} its representation is